Vanga: Behaviour

 Their diet can include insects, earthworms, millipedes, lizards and amphibians.
 The blue vanga and chabert vanga occasionally eat fruit.
 Many species feed in small groups, often in mixed-species foraging flocks.
 The hook-billed vanga and Lafresnaye's vanga tend to forage alone.
 Vangas have a variety of different foraging strategies.
 Many species glean food as they move through the branches.
 The nuthatch vanga climbs up trunks and branches like a nuthatch but does not climb downwards as nuthatches do.
-Crossley's babbler forages by walking along the forest floor amongst the leaf litter.
+Crossley's vanga forages by walking along the forest floor amongst the leaf litter.
 The chabert vanga and the tylas vanga often fly into the air to catch prey.
 The three Xenopirostris vangas use their laterally flattened bills to strip bark off trees to search for food underneath.

 Most species nest in pairs, building cup-shaped nests using twigs, bark, roots and leaves.
 The sickle-billed vanga nests in groups and builds a large nest of sticks.